fisshy/dotnet-angular-preminfier/README.md

-Angular Preminifier for ASP.NET MVC Bundling
+Angular Preminfier for ASP.NET MVC Bundling
 =========================

 This is not complete and very unstable, so do not use in production yet but please contribute =)